dhis2/dhis2-docs/src/commonmark/en/content/user/data-administration.md

     If default values do not fit your purpose, own page size can be specified via parameter in particular sync job in Scheduler app.

+#### WIP: Additional info regarding synchronization

+  - The synchronization support in DHIS2 can be split into two main parts:
+    - Metadata synchronization and
+    - Data synchronization

+  ##### Metadata synchronization
+  - Metadata synchronization is a "pull" type of the synchronization where metadata are pulled from the central/remote instance.
+This goal of this feature is to be able to have a full control over the metadata configuration on one centrally located instance and be able to propagate the metadata changes to the instances in the field.
+By using a metadata synchronization job this can be achieved.

+    Nowadays, when a metadata synchronization job is run, first, all the data are synchronized (pushed) to the central instance before the actual metadata pull takes place.
+This is to achieve that the locally stored data won't get corrupted by the metadata update and so won't get lost.

+    More details about Metadata synchronization can be found in the specifically dedicated section to <a href="#webapi_metadata_synchronization">Metadata Synchronization</a>

+  ##### Data synchronization

+  Data synchronization is a "push" type of synchronization where the data are pushed to the central/remote instance from local/in field instances.
+The purpose of the data synchronization is to be able to collect the required data centrally (purposes can vary: high-level overview, better data insights, data centrally stored to prevent manipulation with data, etc. ).

+  Currently the whole data synchronization is split into 3 synchronization jobs and 4 separate parts.
+The goal is to allow the user to synchronize only the data he wants to synchronize without need to synchronize all the data present in the system.
+The 3 synchronization jobs (and 4 parts) are following:
+  - **Tracker programs data sync** - Synchronizes data from Tracker programs
+  - **Event programs data sync** - Synchronizes data from Event programs (anonymous events)
+  - **Data sync** - Synchronizes Data values and Complete data registration sets (also called a _Completeness sync_).
+(There is an idea about splitting this job into two separate jobs to allowing even more granularity for the user when deciding what to synchronize and what not)

+  From those 4 parts, all except the Completeness sync supports paging.
+Page sizes can be changed via the job configuration in Scheduler app and so the system can be tuned to specific network and hardware conditions.

 ## Metadata Synchronization Scheduling